Parth-Sharma12/Instagram-Bot/README.md

 # Instagram-Bot
-Automatically Likes Comment On Posts
+Automatically Likes and Comments On Posts